Imunify360 config file is available on the following location after installation:

 cms_account_compromise_prevention: False | # enables WordPress account brute-force protection.
 Default is False. |

 app_specific_ruleset: True | # enables WAF Rules Auto-Configurator.
-Default is True. | prev_settings: | # for internal usage, do not edit |
+Default is True. |

 MOD_SEC_BLOCK_BY_SEVERITY: | |